gitlabhq/gitlabhq/doc/pages/README.md

 1. Any static content must be placed under a `public/` directory
 1. `artifacts` with a path to the `public/` directory must be defined

+Be aware that Pages are by default branch/tag agnostic and their deployment relies solely on what you specify in `gitlab-ci.yml`.
+If you don't limit the `pages` job with the [`only` parameter](../ci/yaml/README.md#only-and-except), whenever a new commit is pushed to whatever branch or tag, the Pages will be overwritten.
+In the examples below, we limit the Pages to be deployed whenever a commit is pushed only on the `master` branch, which is advisable to do so.

 The pages are created after the build completes successfully and the artifacts for the `pages` job are uploaded to GitLab.